tortoise/tortoise-orm/docs/index.rst

 Tortoise ORM is an easy-to-use ``asyncio`` ORM *(Object Relational Mapper)* inspired by Django.

-Tortoise ORM was built with relations in mind and admiration for the excellent and popular Django ORM.
-It's engraved in it's design that you are working not with just tables, you work with relational data.

 .. note::
-   Tortoise ORM is young project and breaking changes are to be expected.
+   Tortoise ORM is a young project and breaking changes are to be expected.
-   We keep a :ref:`changelog` and it will have possible breakage clearly documented.
+   We keep a `Changelog <https://tortoise.github.io/CHANGELOG.html>`_ and it will have possible breakage clearly documented.

 Source & issue trackers are available at `<https://github.com/tortoise/tortoise-orm/>`_

-Tortoise ORM is supported on CPython >= 3.9 for SQLite, MySQL and PostgreSQL.
+Tortoise ORM is supported on CPython >= 3.9 for SQLite, MySQL and PostgreSQL and Microsoft SQL Server and Oracle.

 Introduction
 ============